 Team Relationship Management

-The origins of the TRM concept can be traced to the intersection of work motivation, employee engagement, and team performance.
-The central TRM concept - that people's experiences versus their expectations determine the strength of relationships - has a long history in the customer experience literature.
+The origin of TRM can be traced to the intersection of work motivation, employee engagement, and team performance.
+The core of TRM – that people's experiences versus their expectations determine the strength of relationships – has a long history in the customer experience sector.
 Research and practice show that gaps between people's experiences and expectations can fracture relationships and diminish performance.
 Closing those fractures builds the strong trusting relationships that enable greater team effectiveness and individual wellbeing.

 The Relationship Between People's Experiences and Their Expectations